European Surveillance of Veterinary Antimicrobial Consumption (ESVAC)

 In February 2018, EMA published guidance on reporting antimicrobial consumption data by animal species and an updated questions-and-answers document (Q&A) clarifying the rationale for certain recommendations, taking into account comments received during public consultation:

-Q&As for the guidance on collection and provision of national data on antimicrobial use by animal species/categories
+- Questions and answers for the guidance on collection and provision of national data on antimicrobial use by animal species/categories (EMA/489035/2016-Rev.1)

 On 26 April 2017, the European Commission organised a workshop with EMA on data collection on consumption of veterinary antimicrobials in Europe.
 There was general consensus among stakeholders on the need to collect data on antimicrobial use by animal species, and on the benefits of such data collection.